mearns/extrinsic-promises/README.md

 has already been constructed.

-The given work function will be invoked _unconditionally_ (even if the promise is already settled) with two arguments, typically called `resolve` and `reject`.
-These are functions that are used to settle the state of the promise once the work you promise to do is done, just like the `.resolve()` and `.reject()` methods on the `ExtrinsicPromise`.
+The given work function will be invoked _unconditionally_ (even if the promise is already settled) with two arguments, typically called `fulfill` and `reject`.
+These are functions that are used to settle the state of the promise once the work you promise to do is done, just like the `.fulfill()` and `.reject()` methods on the `ExtrinsicPromise`.

 If an error is thrown inside the workfunction, it will be treated as a rejection.